kawaxi/Kali-Setup/README.md

 * Copied Windows-binaries to FTP, TFTP, and Apache services folder.

 Feb 20th
-* Fixed Little Issue with Irc peventsfile.
+* Fixed Little Issue with IRC peventsfile.

 Feb 19th 2017
 * Fixed problem with  gsettings and Dash to Dock